CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/README.md

-# Project Group OASIS — Starter Website & README Kit
+# Management Practices Prevent Thresholds — Innovation Summit 2025 (Group 17)

-This guide is written for people who may be brand new to GitHub.
-It will show you, step by step, how to use this repository as both:
+This repository powers the public website and internal hub for **Group 17** at the 2025 ESIIL Innovation Summit.
+Our team is testing how proactive land- and water-management practices can keep vulnerable systems from crossing ecological thresholds.
+The repo gives us two things:

-1. A **website** to communicate your science to others.
+1. A **website** that captures our goals, data explorations, and rapid findings.
-2. A **hub for sharing code** within your group.
+2. A **shared workspace** for code, figures, and documentation during the three-day sprint.

-**Template users:** If you are using this repository as a template, start with [TEMPLATE_GUIDE.md](TEMPLATE_GUIDE.md) for the required name and link updates.
+**New teammates:** skim this README to learn how the project site is organized and how to contribute your updates.

 ---